Signed Into Law

 Which agencies enforce HB3464?

-HB3464 is enforced by Texas Department of Criminal Justice, Local District Attorneys and Local Law Enforcement.
+HB3464 is enforced by Local District Attorneys, Local Law Enforcement and Texas Department of Criminal Justice.

 Q

-The compliance urgency for HB3464 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3464 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q